Shambhala Teachings

 The audio seminar Primordial Confidence, on the audio/video timeline of the Vajra Regent Osel Tendzin, is a particularly good presentation of Shambhala Training Level 1 themes, and beyond.
 This 1987 seminar can be found at the Vajra Regent Ösel Tendzin website.

-Shambhala Training Level 2: Birth of the Warrior
+Shambhala Training Level II: Birth of the Warrior

 Habitual ways of thinking and experiencing obscure the raw brilliance of the world we live in, and of our own genuineness and tenderness.
 Such habits are based in fear.
 We create a cocoon of habitual tendencies to mask our fear, which also covers over the liveliness of basic goodness.